 Plan your 2026 semester or summer abroad!

 The Honors College wants to see you study abroad this year and next!
-For Spring 2026, Summer 2026 and Fall 2026 we are providing up to $60,000 in scholarships for students who want to attend programs to study, intern, or do community projects around the world.
-This scholarship program is specifically designed for you to pick your program early so that you can meet all of the due dates and maximize potential scholarship opportunities.
+For Spring 2026, Summer 2026 and Fall 2026 we are providing up to $70,000 in scholarships for students who want to attend programs to study, intern, or do community projects around the world.

 The Honors Study Abroad Scholarship will provide students with:

-• Up to $1000 scholarship for 1- to 3-week programs
+• up to $1000 scholarship for 1- to 3-week program.

-• Up to $1500 scholarship for 3-week or longer programs
+• up to $1500 scholarship for 3-week or longer programs

-• Up to $2000 scholarship for programs that have students do independent research or an internship for academic credit
+• up to $2000 scholarship for programs that have students do independent research or an internship for academic credit

 Further Incentives